-Treatment-emergent adverse events are defined in [Section 5.3](#).
+Treatment-emergent adverse events are events with an onset after the administration of the first dose of investigational product as defined in [Section 5.3](#).

-The subject incidence and exposure-adjusted subject incidence rate of all treatment-emergent adverse events, serious adverse events, fatal adverse events, adverse events leading to withdrawal of evolocumab, device-related adverse events, and disease-related events will be tabulated by system organ class (SOC), high level term (HLT), and preferred term (PT) in alphabetical order for the OLE only study period using the OLE safety analysis set.
+The subject incidence and exposure-adjusted subject incidence rate of all treatment-emergent adverse events, serious adverse events, fatal adverse events, adverse events leading to withdrawal of evolocumab, device-related adverse events, and disease-related events will be tabulated by system organ class (SOC), high level term (HLT), and preferred term (PT) in alphabetical order for the overall OLE study period using the OLE safety analysis set.
 These events will also be presented by yearly subject exposure time intervals.
 All adverse event summaries for the primary analysis of the primary endpoint will include all treatment-emergent events reported on the Event eCRF, including CEC reviewed events and disease related events.

-The analyses described above (subject incidence, exposure-adjusted subject incidence rate) will also be performed combining data from the OLE study and the parent study using the OLE safety analysis set and also be analyzed separately for the subgroup of subjects who were randomized to and received evolocumab group in the parent study with ≥ 7 years of the combined exposure for evolocumab across the combined parent and OLE study.
+The analyses described above (subject incidence, exposure-adjusted subject incidence rate) will also be performed combining data from the OLE study and the parent study using the OLE safety analysis set and also be analyzed separately for the subgroup of subjects who were randomized to and received evolocumab group in the parent study with ≥ 7 years of the combined exposure for evolocumab across the parent and OLE study.
 Events from parent study classified as Target IP TEAEs will be included (adverse events occurring from the first dose of IP date to 30 days after the last dose of IP date or EOS, whichever occurs first).
 Disease-related events from the OLE study will be reclassified as adverse events and positively reviewed events from the OLE study will not be included to remain consistent with parent study adverse event reporting.
 This analysis will be presented by the randomized treatment in the parent study.

-Subject incidence of treatment emergent and serious adverse events occurring in at least 1% of the subjects by preferred term will be provided in descending order of frequency for the OLE only study period and combined parent and OLE study periods.
+Subject incidence of treatment emergent and serious adverse events occurring in at least 1% of the subjects by preferred term will be provided in descending order of frequency for the overall OLE study period only and combined parent and OLE study periods.